dagraham/etm-dgraham/README.md

 ### [Done](#toc)

-- Actions and finished tasks grouped and sorted by week and day using the finished datetime
+- Records with datetimes and finished tasks grouped and sorted by week and day.
-- Actions are displayed with type character `%`, the item summary,  the time finished and the active time period.
+- Records are displayed with the type character, `%`, the item summary,  the time from `@s` and, if given, the extent from `@e`.
 Finished tasks are displayed with type character `x`, the summary and time finished.
 E.g., here is a record of time spent working on a task and then marking the task finished:

         +------------------------- top bar ------------------------+
         | Done - Week 3: Jan 15 - 21, 2018                 F1:help |